umairmoinuddin/azureml-primers/ex1.md

 ## Task 3: Create a Notebook VM

-You can run code to work with your workspace in many tools, including locally installed tools like Visual Studio Code or Jupyter Notebooks, or hosted environments like the Azure Data Science VM, Azure NOtebooks, or a JupyterHub server.
+You can run code to work with your workspace in many tools, including locally installed tools like Visual Studio Code or Jupyter Notebooks, or hosted environments like the Azure Data Science VM, Azure Notebooks, or a JupyterHub server.
 Additionally, Azure ML includes the ability to create and manage Notebook VMs in your workspace, and that's what we'll use in this lab.

 1. In your workspace, create a new **Notebook VM** using the *STANDARD_DS3_V2* VM type template.
-2. After the Notebook VM has been created, verify that it is running, and then click the **Jupyter** or **JupyterLab** link, depending on the notebook environment you want to use in this lab (you can experiment with both, they have acess to the same file system in the Notebook VM).
+2. After the Notebook VM has been created, verify that it is running, and then click the **Jupyter** or **JupyterLab** link, depending on the notebook environment you want to use in this lab (you can experiment with both, they have access to the same file system in the Notebook VM).
 3. In the notebook environment, open a new **Terminal**, and in the **Users** folder, run the following command:

     ```bash